britta-wstnr/classify_high_freq/README.md

 ## Repository

-This repository contains the data analysis scripts for [Westner et al., 2017 (preprint, not peer-reviewed)](https://www.biorxiv.org/content/early/2017/10/12/202424), currently submitted.
+This repository contains the data analysis scripts for [Westner et al., 2017 (preprint, not peer-reviewed)](https://www.biorxiv.org/content/early/2017/10/12/202424), currently in press.

 The data analysis scripts are organized as follows: